Temps are hovering around the mid-80's today.

 My Blog List

 Altarboy blogger: Charlie J's "Chasubles and Chalices" - Meet Charlie J., the young altarboy blogger behind "Chasubles and Chalices", subtitled "Life in a home schooled house with 4 sisters and a few animals!"
-Wi...1 year ago
+Wi...6 years ago

 Fortnight for Freedom: Catholics believe in fasting for the intentions of the bishops and the Church - "The interior penance of the Christian can be expressed in many and various ways.
-Scripture and the Fathers insist above all on three forms, *fasting, pray...11 months ago
+Scripture and the Fathers insist above all on three forms, *fasting, pray...5 years ago